iconmaster5326/BinaryGen/README.md

 BinaryGen is a tool for [JetBrains MPS](https://www.jetbrains.com/mps/) to generate binary files as well as text files from your nodes.

+# Installing

+Check out [the plugin page](https://plugins.jetbrains.com/plugin/16483-binarygen) and install right from your IDE!

 # Using

 This project defines a new aspect for your languages: `binaryGen`.
 It's like `textGen`, except this produces binary files instead of text files.